WarpRules/WMPInt/documentation_algorithms/karatsuba_multiplication.md

 entire algorithm (all three functions above, plus the long multiplication), but simply calculating used temp buffer size instead of anything else (which is what the `WMPInt` library does.)
 In C++17, if the sizes of the input values are known at compile time, this can be done with a series of `constexpr` functions, allowing also this size to be known at compile time.
-(In other languages it will probably need to be calculated at runtime, and the temporary buffer likewise be allocated at runtime.)
+(In other languages, or if the sizes are not known at compile time, it will probably need to be calculated at runtime, and the temporary buffer likewise be allocated at runtime.)

 ## Truncated Karatsuba multiplication